The upcoming election is a presidential primary. Learn About Presidential Primaries

 You may get a call from a number that you do not recognize with a notification that you need to cure your ballot.
 Be sure to pick up so that you don’t miss your chance to make sure that your vote is counted.

+ID is not required to vote in Hawaii.
+If you are asked by a poll worker for an ID, you may verbally recite your information.
 If voter’s recitation of name, residential address, and birth date matches what is listed in poll book a regular ballot will be provided.
+If you’d like to bring identification with you to vote, valid forms of identification include;

 Enter your address below to see what you can expect on Election Day.